Aikohh/aikohh.github.io/source/equipment.md

 (harmonizers)=
 ## Harmonizers

-There are the only current weapon series I can recommend using:
+These are the only current weapon series I can recommend using:

 ```{csv-table}
 ---